BrettyWhite/VirtualSPF/README.md

 ```

 If you are not familiar with CocoaPods yet, after running that command you will now open VirtualSPF.xcworkspace and not VirtualSPF.xcodeproj in Xcode

+#### Step 2:
+Once that is done, inside XCode, look for the Constants folder.
+In there you will see a file called `sampleEnvVars.swift`.
+You will need to make a new file called `envVars.swift` and copy the contents of the sample file into it - being careful to change the struct name to: `VSPFProtectedConstants`.
+This has been added to `.gitignore` already, and is the spot where you need to put your keys.

+#### Step 3:

+If you haven't done so already, go to the [Dark Sky API](https://darksky.net/dev) and sign up for your free key.
+Place that key in `envVars.swift`.
+At this point you can build the project.

 ## Support